google/WebFundamentals/src/content/en/tools/lighthouse/v3/scoring.md

 Each Performance audit that contributes to your score has its own scoring methodology.
 Lighthouse maps each raw score to a number between 0 and 100.
-The scoring distribution is a log normal distribution derived from the performance metrics of real website performance data.
-A score of 50 typically maps to the 75th percentile for that audit.
-A score of 75 maps to the 90th percentile.
-In other words, if you get a score of 75, it means that your page performs better in that audit than 90% of pages on the web.
+The scoring distribution is a log normal distribution derived from the performance metrics of real website performance data on HTTPArchive.
+A score of 100 typically maps to the 98th percentile for that audit.
+A score of 50 maps to the 75th percentile.
+In other words, if you get a score of 100, it means that your page performs better in that audit than 98% of pages on the web.

 For example, the First Meaningful Paint (FMP) audit measures when a user perceives that the primary content of a page is visible.
 The raw score for FMP represents the time duration between